Lance Armstrong Fast Facts

 Armstrong was adopted as a young child by his mother's second husband, Terry Armstrong.

-Since its inception in 1997, the LIVESTRONG Foundation (formerly known as the Lance Armstrong Foundation) has raised over $500 million to support cancer survivors and served 2.5 million people affected by cancer.
+Since its inception in 1997, the LIVESTRONG Foundation (formerly known as the Lance Armstrong Foundation) has served more than 2.5 million people affected by cancer.

 Timeline:

-1987 - At age sixteen, he competes as a professional tri-athlete.
+1987 - At age sixteen, Armstrong competes as a professional tri-athlete.

-1987 - At age sixteen, he competes as a professional tri-athlete.
+1987 - At age sixteen, Armstrong competes as a professional tri-athlete.

-1989 - While still in high school, he trains with US Olympic cycling developmental team and competes in the Junior World Championships in Moscow, Russia.
+1989 - While still in high school, Armstrong trains with US Olympic cycling developmental team and competes in the Junior World Championships in Moscow, Russia.

 1989 - Is named to the US National Cycling Team.